J2 League: Relegation history

 Upon the formation of the second division, the league had not implemented any relegation mechanism between J2 and the (formerly) third tier Japan Football League, and the exchange between divisions worked one-way only.
 After years of gradual expansion, the division has reached its planned capacity of 22 teams, therefore allowing J.League to start relegating bottom-place teams to JFL.
-Machida Zelvia set the unhappy milestone in 2012, becoming the very first team to be relegated from J2 (and the only team ever to be relegated to JFL).
+Machida Zelvia set the unhappy milestone in 2012, becoming the first team to be relegated from J2 (and the only team ever to be relegated to JFL).
 Next year the professional J3 League was formed, making relegation between second and third tiers a permanent establishment.

-The rules for exchange between J2 and J3 are the following from 2017 to 2019, and 2022 to 2023: the 21st and 22nd-place J2 teams are relegated immediately and are replaced by the J3 champion and runner-up.
+The rules for exchange between J2 and J3 are the following from 2017 to 2019 and 2022 to 2023: the 21st and 22nd place J2 teams are relegated immediately and are replaced by the J3 champion and runner-up.
 If one or both J3 contenders do not possess J2 licenses, they are not allowed to be promoted, and the relegation spots for J2 sides are reduced accordingly.

 No teams descended from J1 or to J3 after the 2020 season due to the COVID-19 pandemic in Japan and its effects.
 Instead, two promotions and four relegations were in place for the 2021 season, keeping the number of J2 teams at 22.
 Three relegations to J3 will be from 2024 onwards.